SophGits/tryit/sandbox/ObjectProperties.md

   }
 }
 listsweets(sweetsObject);
-// >>> outputs:
-// Sherbert lemons are yellow.
-// Bonbons are pink.
-// Wethers Originals are brown.
-// Pushpops are red.
 ```

 ---

-##### Putting another property on that object and loop over everything that has a colour (so that it doesn't include "listsweets" in the loop as well:
+#### Putting another property on that object and loop over everything that has a colour (so that it doesn't include "listsweets" in the loop as well:

 ```
 sweetsObject.listsweets = function(){